The Twin Tragedy of Tutankhamun: Death of a Dynasty

-The occupants were not christened, and so, despite sporting clay seals with the royal impression of the jackal over nine captives, these coffins were merely inscribed: "The Osiris".
+The occupants were not named, and so, despite sporting clay seals with the royal impression of the jackal over nine captives, these coffins were merely inscribed: "The Osiris".
 Carter opined that they were “without doubt” the unfortunate daughters of the boy pharaoh and his consort Ankhesenamun.

 Detail; Gold plate depicting Pharaoh Tutankhamun and consort, Ankhesenamun. ( CC BY-SA 3.0 )